manchels/ARdrone/doc/source/system_description.rst

 Package              Description
 ==================== ============================================================================
 ardrone_autonomy     It contain the ardrone driver.
 If you don't want to
                      download it.
-Don't use the :command:`git submodule` then you clone the repository.
+Don't use the :command:`git submodule` command when you clone the repository.
 -------------------- ----------------------------------------------------------------------------
 ardrone_bags         It contains some rosbag used to make tests.
 -------------------- ----------------------------------------------------------------------------